Altisource Portfolio Solutions (ASPS)

 William B. Shepro Chairman and Chief Executive Officer

-Mr. Shepro was appointed Chairman of the Altisource Board of Directors in May 2019 and Chief Executive Officer in July 2009.
-Prior to his time at Altisource, Mr. Shepro served as President and Chief Operating Officer of Ocwen Solutions, a business unit of Ocwen Financial Corporation (now Onity Group Inc.).
+Mr. Shepro was appointed Chief Executive Officer of Altisource in July 2009 and Chairman of the Board of Directors in May 2019.
+Prior to his current role, he served as President and Chief Operating Officer of Ocwen Solutions, a business unit of Ocwen Financial Corporation.
 From 2003 to 2009, he was President of Global Servicing Solutions, LLC, a joint venture between Ocwen and Merrill Lynch.
-He also held positions as Senior Vice President of Ocwen Recovery Group and Senior Vice President, Director and Senior Manager of Commercial Servicing at Ocwen, which he joined in 1997.
+Mr. Shepro also served as CEO of Bankhaus Oswald.
+Kruber KG from 2005 to 2009 and as an attorney at Willinger, Shepro, Tower & Bucci PC.
+He joined Ocwen in 1997, holding various senior leadership positions.

 Michelle D. Esterman Chief Financial Officer

-Ms. Esterman serves as Chief Financial Officer of Altisource, a role she assumed effective August 27, 2018, having previously served as CFO from March 2012 to October 2017 and as Executive Vice President, Finance since October 2017.
-Before joining Altisource, Ms. Esterman was a Senior Manager, Audit & Enterprise Risk Services for Deloitte & Touche, LLP, where she held various positions from 1996 to 2012, including a two-year rotation with Deloitte Touche Tohmatsu.
-She began her career at Georgia-Pacific Corporation in 1994.
-Ms. Esterman is a certified public accountant (Florida).
+Ms. Esterman serves as Chief Financial Officer of Altisource.
+Before joining Altisource, she served as Senior Manager, Audit & Enterprise Risk Services for Deloitte & Touche, LLP, where she held various positions from 1996 to 2012.
+She began her career with Georgia-Pacific Corporation in 1994.
+Ms. Esterman is a Licensed Certified Public Accountant.

 Gregory J. Ritts Chief Legal and Compliance Officer

-Mr. Ritts has served as Chief Legal and Compliance Officer of Altisource since February 2018 and as General Counsel since joining the company in October 2014.
-Before Altisource, he was Senior Vice President, Deputy General Counsel of Publicis Groupe.
-His prior experience also includes roles as Global Vice President of Business Affairs and Corporate Development at Razorfish LLC, and various senior legal positions at aQuantive, Inc. and Microsoft Corporation.
+Mr. Ritts has served as Chief Legal and Compliance Officer of Altisource since February 2018 and as General Counsel since joining Altisource in October 2014.
+Prior to Altisource, he was Senior Vice President, Deputy General Counsel of Publicis Groupe, an advertising and communications group, beginning in June 2010.
+He also held roles as Global Vice President of Business Affairs and Corporate Development at Razorfish LLC and various senior legal positions with aQuantive, Inc. and Microsoft Corporation.
+Mr. Ritts began his career as an associate attorney with Nixon Peabody and Perkins Coie.

 Israel Meir Chief Strategy and Technology Officer

 Mr. Meir serves as Chief Strategy and Technology Officer of Altisource.
-Prior to this role, he was President, Technology Services at Altisource.
-Before joining Altisource in February 2014, Mr. Meir worked as a principal at the Boston Consulting Group.
-He started his career as a software engineer at Polaroid's Imaging Science Lab.
+He previously held the role of President, Technology Services at Altisource.
+Before joining Altisource in February 2014, Mr. Meir was a principal at The Boston Consulting Group from 2008 to 2014.
+He began his career as a software engineer at Polaroid's Imaging Science Lab in Cambridge, MA, and was the Founder and General Manager of LeadingTone Software, Inc.

 AI Analysis | Feedback